TheAcharya/ShotData-Website/docs/faq.md

 **Shot Data** can be used with Notion's free plan.
 There are no technical constraints imposed by Shot Data on such usage.
 However, it is important to consider the limitations inherent to Notion's free tier.
 Specifically, Notion's free plan restricts uploads to a maximum of 5MB per file. **Shot Data** uploads each shot's PNG still (and, where set, a page icon) to Notion, so files larger than that limit may fail to upload even when extraction itself succeeds.

 To use [Notion AI](https://www.notion.com/help/category/notion-ai) or the [Notion MCP](https://www.notion.com/help/notion-mcp) with the shot list, a paid Notion account is required.

+## Could other database platforms be supported in the foreseeable future?

+No. **Shot Data** uploads shot lists to [Notion](https://www.notion.com/) only.
+Our emphasis remains the steadfast support and enhancement of that Notion integration, a platform already widely embraced by users and companies across the Film and TV industry.
+Developing a robust in-app uploader, inspired by our very own [CSV2Notion Neo](https://github.com/TheAcharya/csv2notion-neo) project, has demanded a significant investment of time and effort.

+Should you need a destination other than Notion, the `CSV` Extraction Format is the provision for that: a local, standards-compliant data set you can take wherever your pipeline requires.

 ## Was AI and LLMs used in the development of Shot Data?